knockout/knockout/documentation/template-binding.md

       * For more control, pass a JavaScript object with some combination of the following properties:

           * `name` --- the ID of an element that contains the template you wish to render - see [Note 5](#note-5-dynamically-choosing-which-template-is-used) for how to vary this programmatically.
+          * `nodes` --- directly pass an array of DOM nodes to use as a template.
+This should be a non-observable array and note that the elements will be removed from their current parent if they have one.
+This option is ignored if you have also passed a nonempty value for `name`.
           * `data` --- an object to supply as the data for the template to render.
 If you omit this parameter, KO will look for a `foreach` parameter, or will fall back on using your current model object.
           * `if` --- if this parameter is provided, the template will only be rendered if the specified expression evaluates to `true` (or a `true`-ish value).
 This can be useful for preventing a null observable from being bound against a template before it is populated.
           * `foreach` --- instructs KO to render the template in "foreach" mode - see [Note 2](#note-2-using-the-foreach-option-with-a-named-template) for details.
           * `as` --- when used in conjunction with `foreach`, defines an alias for each item being rendered - see [Note 3](#note-3-using-as-to-give-an-alias-to-foreach-items) for details.
           * `afterRender`, `afterAdd`, or `beforeRemove` --- callback functions to be invoked against the rendered DOM elements - see [Note 4](#note-4-using-afterrender-afteradd-and-beforeremove)
-          * `nodes` --- directly pass an array of DOM nodes to use as a template.
-This should be a non-observable array and note that the elements will be removed from their current parent.

 ### Note 1: Rendering a named template